Rethinking diversity at work: cognitive inclusion, culture, and research delivery

 Moving beyond traditional diversity programs

 “Surely we already have enough diversity dimensions to focus on?”
-It’s understandable to feel overwhelmed by the idea of adding another diversity category — especially when Diversity, Equity and Inclusion (DEI) initiatives tend to focus on isolated dimensions, like gender or ethnicity, and aim for percentage targets.
+It’s understandable to feel overwhelmed by the idea of adding another diversity category — especially when EDI initiatives tend to focus on isolated dimensions, like gender or ethnicity, and aim for percentage targets.

 However, current diversity initiatives often fail to reflect the complexity of real people.
 Most individuals aren’t defined by a single characteristic; they’re multifaceted, often identifying with multiple dimensions, such as age, sexuality, or disability.